-The disassem command allows you to disassemble the specified GsMethod, displaying the assembly code instructions.
+The disassem command allows you to disassemble the specified GsNMethod, displaying the assembly code instructions.

+The disassem command is intended for use in a linked (topaz -l) session only.
 If the session is remote, the output goes to stdout of the remote Gem, which is the gem log.

+disassem @anOop

-disassem @anOop Disassemble the method or code object with the specified oop.
+Disassemble the method or code object with the specified oop.

-disassem method: aSelector
+disassem method: aSelectorSpec